 “When he felt that his end was drawing near, Saint Roch asked that a priest might come and administer the last sacraments.
 The priest, on entering the prison, beheld it supernaturally lighted up and the poor captive surrounded with special radiance.
 As death claimed its victim, a tablet appeared on the wall on which an angelic hand wrote in golden letters the name of Roch, and the prediction that all who would invoke his intercession would be delivered from the plague.
 Informed of all that took place, Saint Roch’s uncle came to the prison and, shortly after, also the governor’s mother, that is, Roch’s grandmother.
 She identified the dead man as her grandson by the birthmark of the red cross on his breast.
 They gave him a magnificent funeral and had a church built in his honor, in which his body was entombed.
 His veneration was approved by several popes and soon spread throughout Europe.”

-Because of his patronage against infectious disease, St. Roch was a highly regarded saint in the late Middle Ages, especially in those Italian towns in which he exercised his healing powers.
+Because of his patronage against infectious disease, St. Roch was a highly-regarded saint in the late Middle Ages, especially in those Italian towns in which he exercised his healing powers.
 Many of these town have chosen him as their patron.

-St. Roch is often depicted as a pilgrim with a walking staff and seashell (the symbol of a pilgrim), a sore on his leg, an angel by his side, and a dog at his feet.
+St. Roch is often depicted as a pilgrim with a walking staff and seashell (the symbol of a pilgrim), an open sore on his leg, an angel by his side, and a dog at his feet.
 He is the patron saint of dogs, dog owners, knee problems, surgeons, invalids, bachelors, diseased cattle, and against cholera, plague, skin rashes and diseases, contagious diseases, pestilence, and epidemics.
 His feast day is August 16th.